 A really quick and easy way to decorate a living room is to get experimental with paint.
 And when we say 'experimental', we mean anything from painting the room a cleaner shade of white to painting polka dots all over the ceiling.
 Whatever your style, paint can transform a room really quickly.

-We love this green living room, it's such a cool, unusual colour that looks fab with the pops of blue and orange – a colourful space in a very not-too-much kind of way.
-For more living room paint ideas, check out our feature.
+We love this green living room, it's such a cool, unusual color that looks fab with the pops of blue and orange – a colorful space in a very not-too-much kind of way.

-5. Mix and match contrasting colours alongside texture
+13. Mix and match contrasting colors alongside texture

-If you are after living room ideas that are instantly going to add something different to your space, choosing a couple of colours to repeat together is a great place to start.
-We love the repetition of green and pink in this lounge decor as it draws the eye across the room, and, the colours work perfectly together.
+If you are after living room decor ideas that are instantly going to add something different to your space, choosing a couple of colors to repeat together is a great place to start.
+We love the repetition of green and pink in this lounge decor as it draws the eye across the room, and, the colors work perfectly together.

-How lovely and cosy does this traditional living room look?
+How lovely and cozy does this traditional living room look?
 It's an easy style to copy too, just keep everything very muted and soft.
-Eyeing up that wall panelling too?
-It is a nice way to add another pale colour to the room and add to that rustic feel.
-You can actually DIY panelling if your home hasn't got any originals: B&Q have a guide you can follow easily.
+Eyeing up that wall paneling too?
+It is a nice way to add another pale color to the room and add to that rustic feel.
+You can actually DIY paneling if your home hasn't got any originals – next weekend project sorted.

 We have a guide to how to create an exposed brick wall if you want a step by step.

 Another simple living room idea, what could be more inviting than a Mid-century modern inspired lounge?
-From low-key furniture, to clean-cut storage, muted colours and really subtle decor, this is a trend that isn't going away in a hurry, and it is the perfect way to create a sophisticated space.
+From low-key furniture to clean-cut storage, muted colors and really subtle decor, this is a trend that isn't going away in a hurry, and it is the perfect way to create a sophisticated space.

-The old version of shabby chic, was all about a very cluttered look with plenty of colours and patterns all crammed into one space.
-The new more contemporary version still has plenty of pattern and there's well curated clutter too, it's just more simple and pared back.
-The big difference is the colours, which are lighter, brighter and more neutral.
+The old version of shabby chic was all about a very cluttered look with plenty of colors and patterns all crammed into one space.
+The new more contemporary version still has plenty of pattern and there's well-curated clutter too, it's just more simple and pared back.
+The big difference is the colors, which are lighter, brighter and more neutral.

 Most of us have a books in our living rooms, but your bookshelves can always be more than just a storage space if styled right.
-You don't need to pack every single book in because, as Farrow & Ball have shown us in this living room, gaps are good.
-And, if you make space for trinkets to be interwoven amongst the books, such as small pictures in decorative picture frames, little boxes, plants, statues and whatever other aesthetic pieces you may have tucked away, you'll add much more personality and make your book shelf feel more purposeful than just a storage area.
+You don't need to pack every single book in because gaps are good.
+And, if you make space for trinkets to be interwoven amongst the books, such as small pictures in decorative frames, boxes, plants, statues and whatever other aesthetic pieces you may have tucked away, you'll add much more personality.

 A quick and cheap living room idea to add life (literally) and greenery to your space is to add plenty of house plants.
 Invest in a mixture of small and large indoor plants and then dot them around the room over shelves, sideboards and mantlepieces.
 The plants you choose will add to the style of your living room too – a palm will add an exotic boho feel, while a bonsai will add a polished and more structured look.